bstapleton/uxingames/README.md

 * Delete actions and associated forms
 * CSS
 * Authentication - partially done but needs binding to the database
-* Some form od WYSIWYG editor to replace content textareas
+* Some form of WYSIWYG editor to replace content textareas
 * Some kind of solution for non-post pages
+* Better authentication - probably anyway - since the authenitcator for whatever reason doesn't actually label the entry and I couldn't find a way to edit it on my phone.
+Very weird.

 ### Eventual features